 Skip to main content

-While developping locally, each developer can have their own JKS, that they do not share with other developers, similar to their own private keys.
-Once you begin integrating VautlCode into your CICD pipelines, the code signing certificate should be moved to the pipeline.
+While developing locally, each developer can have their own JKS, that they do not share with other developers, similar to their own private keys.
+In CI/CD pipelines, the pipeline can have its own code signing certificate to build and deploy your JARs to a test environment.

 1. Create a code signing key pair per environment or developer.